General Work Visa UK: Eligibility & Application Guide

 In this guide, we look at how to hire an overseas national under the skilled worker route, including the eligibility requirements, what this route allows and how much this costs, not to mention the all-important sponsorship requirement for employers.
 We also provide an overview of alternative types of UK work visas, including those visas for which no sponsorship is required to those specifically designed for short-term hires.

-Is there a general UK work visa?
+Is there a general work visa for the UK?

 The most commonly used type of UK work visa used to recruit overseas nationals is the skilled worker visa.
 This is a sponsored immigration route which will allow an overseas national to apply for permission to work in the UK, provided they meet the relevant route-specific requirements.
 These include the offer of a job within an eligible skilled occupation from a licensed sponsor that meets the applicable salary threshold.
 As such, the process of hiring an overseas national on the skilled worker route is twofold, requiring the following applications from both the employer and employee:

-Employer’s application for a sponsor licence
+Employer applies for a sponsor licence

 Before an overseas national with the offer of a skilled job role in the UK can apply for a visa to work in that role, any UK business looking to recruit an overseas national under the skilled worker route must first have in place a Home Office-approved sponsor licence.
 As such, if an employer is not currently licensed to hire a skilled migrant worker, they will first need to apply for permission to sponsor their prospective new recruit.